 More COVID-19 vaccination resources:

-COVID-19 cases, hospitalizations, and deaths across the United States continue to rise.
+COVID-19 cases, hospitalizations, and deaths across the United States continue at high rates.
 The COVID-19 vaccine can protect you and your family.
-By getting vaccinated, you not only protect yourself, but also those around you, especially those at increased risk.
-What…
+By getting vaccinated, you not only protect yourself, but also those around you, especially those at increased risk.…

 Myth: You can get COVID-19 from the vaccine.
 Fact: Not true.
 You cannot get COVID-19 from the vaccine.
 Neither of the current available vaccines (Moderna and Pfizer) contain live or dead virus.
 In fact, these vaccines contain the genetic information…